What you should know about clean and natural cosmetics

 Also remember: information about personal care products should come from skin experts, not celebrities.
 Because everyone has different skin concerns, ask your dermatologist what types of products would be best for your skin specifically.

-For more advice on treating skin conditions and keeping your skin healthy, check out Skin Care and Repair, a Special Health Report from Harvard Medical School.
+For more information on skin-care practices, check out Skin Care and Repair, a Special Health Report from Harvard Medical School.

 Disclaimer: